 Short for Futsuu Otayori (Ordinary Letter).
 The predecessor of Futsu Sto.

 Short for Futsuu Story (Ordinary Story).
-A regular corner, usually done at the beginning of the show, where listeners send letters about almost anything.
-The letters sent by featured mangaka in the Sylph Danwashitsu Corner are also called Futsuu Story.
+A regular corner where listeners send letters about almost anything.
+Also refers to the letters sent by featured mangaka in the Sylph Danwashitsu Corner.
+Formerly called Futsu Ota.

 Literally, “backstage leader” but I translate it to “off-air boss”.
 Introduced in episodes 1 & 2 where Ono’s apparent nervous, hesitant, and shy behaviour on-air is a direct opposite to how he’s like off-air.

 Combination of “handsome” and “Ono-D”.
-Sugita Tomokazu jokingly calls OnoD “Han-D” the first time he guested in the show when he filled in for a sick Kamiya.
+Sugita Tomokazu jokingly calls OnoD “Han-D” the first time he guested in the show when he filled in for a sick HiroC.

 “Handsome”.
 Another one of OnoD’s nicknames.

-Mangaka Okachimachi Hato (御徒町鳩) who created the Sylph Comics series Fujoshissu!
+Mangaka Okachimachi Hato (御徒町鳩) of Sylph Comics.
 Writes the DGS report manga.

 Kamiya Hiroshi’s nickname.
 Chosen from a listener’s suggestion when he asked them to think of a nickname for him; to match Ono Daisuke’s “OnoD”.

 HiroC’s imaginary daughter created by OnoD.
 From a conversation about what if OnoD marries HiroC’s daughter.
-Another alternative name is Hiroe.
+Another imaginary daughter is Hiroe.

 Ikkai Tobaseba ii

-OnoD’s stock phrase during the first episodes of the show, when asked for help by manga artists during the then Sylph Soudanshitsu Corner; lit.
+OnoD’s stock phrase when asked for help by manga artists during the then Sylph Soudanshitsu Corner; lit.
 “Just fly off once”.
 Contextually, OnoD means to drop all work, forget it and relax.
 It’s a devil-may-care solution to problems, to which HiroC thinks is severely irresponsible.

 Short for “Kamiya Studio” (HiroC’s house).
 Location of HiroC’s first two birthday celebrations on the show.
 The first time, OnoD invaded his bedroom looking for porn magazines.
 The second time, OnoD and Suwa dressed up as maids for the famous DGS Men’s Maid Cafe to properly celebrate HiroC’s birthday.